 The justifications given by the industry for its practices have resounded with domestic violence experts as inconsistent with the reality of domestic violence.
-The view that domestic violence is either a lifestyle or a choice is contrary to what has been learned about the dynamics of domestic violence.
+The view that domestic

 No one chooses to be battered or to remain in a violent situation, and leaving is a difficult process, complicated by concerns for safety, children, and economics.
 Moreover, leaving is not always the safest thing to do, since victims who leave face an increased risk of abuse, including homicide.4